Updated March 15 2021 at 11:00 a.m.

 - Your study permit must eventually be approved

 What happens to international students’ offers of admission if they fail to acquire a study permit in the future?

 All international students must have a valid study permit to study in Canada.
 UNBC encourages you to keep up-to-date of application processes, timelines etc. The UNBC International Office can help – email email@example.com.

 All regular semester dates remain in effect, including refunds and withdrawal dates.
 Students who are unable to obtain a study permit for study in Canada, will have any balance on their account refunded after relevant charges have been applied.
 The offer of admission will then be withdrawn.

-Are international students able to register for courses and begin study in January 2021 from their home countries without a study permit if their courses are available online?
+Are international students able to register for courses and begin studying from their home countries without a study permit if their courses are available online?

 International students can register for online classes from their home countries without a study permit.
-International students can begin their classes online from abroad in January 2021 and complete up to 50% of their program via distance learning if they cannot travel to Canada sooner.
+International students can begin their classes online from abroad and complete up to 50% of their program via distance learning if they cannot travel to Canada sooner.